 Now regarded as the toughest links course in the world, Carnoustie is a mouth-watering challenge even on a mild day.
 One of the world’s greatest links courses, the Carnoustie Championship course is a must-play during any visit to Carnoustie Country.

-Having a strategy and plotting your way round will pay dividends when facing Carnoustie Championship golf course.
-Don't be overawed by the length of some holes - play an iron or 3 wood off the tee for position.
-This will keep you short of the many bunkers waiting to catch a wayward or lengthy shot.
+Having a strategy will pay dividends when facing the awesome Carnoustie Championship course.
+For instance, don't be overawed by the length of some holes.
+Play an iron or a three wood for position and to keep short of the formidable fairway bunkers.

-The greens, although long, are fairly flat and receptive and should reward good approach play.
-There's no doubt that the Carnoustie Championship course is demanding and even intimidating, but when played with a level head the course can provide some of the most satisfying golf in Scotland.
+The greens are fairly flat and receptive and will reward good approach play.
+There is no doubt, the Carnoustie Championship course is a tremendous test, but it can also provide some of the most satisfying golf in Scotland.

 20 Links Parade